-Bourke is a small community in New South Wales within the Bourke local government area (postcode 2840).
-With a population of 1,699, the suburb has a mix of young professionals and families with a median age of 35.
+Bourke is a close-knit residential community in New South Wales within the Bourke local government area (postcode 2840).
+With a population of 1,699, the suburb has a mix of families and early-career residents with a median age of 35.
 Households earn a median income of $81K per year, with an average household size of 2.5 people.
+Recent annual estimates show population movement softening across the broader catchment, with population growth running at -2.4% year-on-year at the LGA level.
+NSW employment has moved +0.3% year-on-year in the official Jobs and Skills Australia NERO series, which provides the broader jobs backdrop for this suburb.
+NSW also had 37 Commonwealth-backed major projects under construction, 5 underway, and 75 in planning as at 2 October 2024, which is useful as a broader delivery backdrop rather than a suburb-specific project count.
 The most common occupations are community & personal service, professionals, managers.
+Employment in the area leans toward public admin & safety and education.
 The top ancestries reported are Australian, English, Aboriginal Australian.

-The median house price in Bourke is $215,000, having surged 28.4% over the past year.
-The current median weekly rent is $250.
-This gives a gross rental yield of approximately 6.0%.
+Bourke has a median house price of $220,000, which has climbed sharply by 33.3% year-on-year.
+The current median weekly rent is $205.
+This gives a gross rental yield of approximately 4.8%.
 The median monthly mortgage repayment is $947.

 Bourke is served by 5 schools, including 3 primary, 1 secondary, 1 combined.
 The average ICSEA score is 809, which is well below the national average of 1,000.
 Public transport access includes 61 bus stops.
 Healthcare facilities include 1 public hospital.
 The crime rate in the Bourke LGA is low at 0 incidents per 100,000 population.

-From an investment perspective, Bourke offers a gross rental yield of 6.0%, rated as high yield.
-Property prices sit below the state median ($215K/$1.5M), suggesting a potential value opportunity.
+From an investment perspective, The gross rental yield works out to roughly 4.8%, which reads as moderate yield.
+Property prices sit below the state median ($220K/$1.5M), which can point to relative value.
 The price-to-income ratio of 2.7x is considered affordable.
-House prices have moved +28.4% year-on-year.
+House prices have moved +33.3% year-on-year.
+Population growth of -2.4% year-on-year points to declining demand fundamentals.
+Building approvals have changed +0% year-on-year, indicating steady development activity.